jmalark/LehighHacksFall2016/README.md

 To run the game: python3 maingame.py

-Hit enter to progress dialog
+Hit enter to progress dialogue